Home About Us Services Projects Publications & Resources Contact Us

 Executive Director, InSites

-Dr. Parsons was at the Denver-based Education Commission of the States (ECS) for 10 years.
+Prior to InSites, Dr. Parsons was at the Denver-based Education Commission of the States (ECS) for 10 years.
 (ECS is a national interstate compact that assists governors, legislators, and state education and business leaders to improve education through leadership and policy.)
-From 1987-91 Dr. Parsons led ECS' comprehensive effort (in partnership with the Coalition of Essential Schools) to bring about fundamental changes in the education system at school, district, state, and university levels to support enhanced teaching and learning.
-During her earlier years at ECS she was responsible for ECS' administrative and outreach functions, and served as Director of the National Assessment of Educational Progress.
+Among other work, she led ECS' largest systems change initiative to fundamentally change the education system at school, district, university, and state levels to support enhanced teaching and learning.
+She focused on the role of policy change and partnerships in whole system, dynamic change.

-Much of Dr. Parsons’ extensive background in testing, assessment, evaluation, and research was gained at the Northwest Regional Educational Laboratory (Portland, OR) where she served as Director of the Assessment and Measurement Program.
-Earlier in her career, she worked on the Pine Ridge Reservation in South Dakota and held university adjunct teaching positions.
+Previously Dr. Parsons was at Education Northwest (Portland, OR) as Director of the Assessment and Measurement Program; worked on the Pine Ridge Reservation in South Dakota; held university adjunct teaching positions; and was a physiological chemistry laboratory instructor (University of Wisconsin medical school).